 The amount of unemployment claims is calculated on a quarterly basis.
 In some cases, waiting to file until the next quarter may be beneficial if pay increased dramatically over the course of a year.
 In most cases, it will not make a big enough difference to worry about.

 There is a one-week waiting period after applying for unemployment before applicants receive their first payment.
 After that, if the claim is approved, unemployment benefits are paid weekly.
-The maximum weekly amount for 2017 is $552, or approximately $2,208 per month based on a four-week month.
+The maximum weekly amount for 2018 is $597.

 Employees who receive severance pay will also face a delay in receiving unemployment.
 Paid sick leave and paid vacation time may also delay eligibility for unemployment insurance.
 However, filing before you're eligible does not affect your claim.
 Filing immediately after losing a job will allow the unemployment office to calculate your eligibility.